>

 Jim Moray sang The Week Before Easter in 2003 on his CD Sweet England.

 John Roberts and Tony Barrand sang The Week Before Easter in 2003 on their CD Twiddlum Twaddlum.
-They commented in their liner notes:
+They noted:

 Early Christians believed the week before Easter was a good time to be baptised, calling it “White Week” because of the clothing customarily worn between Palm Sunday and Good Friday.
 The song is also known as The False Bride who was, in keeping with the season, “dressed all in white”.
 We took this version in the 1970s from the singing of Robin and Barry Dransfield.

-Rod Stradling sang The Week Before Easter on the 2005 Musical Traditions anthology Songs From the Golden Fleece.
+Rod Stradling sang The Week Before Easter on the 2005 Musical Traditions anthology Songs From the Golden Fleece of songs sung in that pub in Stroud in the early 2000s.
+He noted:

 Geoff Jerram sang The Week Before Easter in 2006 on his Forest Tracks album Bedlam.
 He noted: